blakethom8/cool-mint/README.md

 ## Overview

-The GenAI Project Launchpad is not just another agent framework.
+The GenAI Launchpad is not just another agent framework.
 It's a production-ready infrastructure with a modular architecture that combines various design patterns, frameworks, and technologies.
 This launchpad is tailored for developers who want to build and deploy quickly while maintaining full control over their codebase.

 Key components include: